 At the same time, because of its long bloom time, it’s a bee magnet (mason bees, honey bees, and bumblebees) as well as hummingbirds, and butterflies.

-Formerly called ‘Gossip in the Garden’, this is the blog for Harmony in the Garden where I share all things garden-related.
+Welcome to my blog where I share all things garden-related.
 I’ve been designing gardens throughout California for over 20 years.
 I have lots to say and lots to share!

 Looking for something in particular?
 Simply use the search bar below, or select a category to find loads of information on a given topic.